2022 Montana elections: Senate

 25 of the 50 seats in the Montana Senate were up for election in 2022.

 House of Representatives

 All 100 seats in the Montana House of Representatives were up for election in 2022.

 Ballot measures

 Amendment 48

 Amendment 48 is a legislatively-referred proposed constitutional amendment.
 It would amend the Constitution of Montana to require a search warrant to access electronic data.
 The amendment passed in a landslide.

 Contents

 The amendment appeared the ballot as follows:

 Results

 Referendum 131

 Referendum 131 is a legislatively-referred proposed state stature.
 It would enact a law to require medical care be provided to an infant born alive, including after an abortion.
 The law would be similar to the existing federal Born-Alive Infants Protection Act.
-The referendum narrowly failed.
+The referendum failed.

 Contents

 The referendum appeared the ballot as follows: